 Diving in Sitka

 You will have the opportunity to work with UAS faculty and become accomplished research divers.
-Over the semester, you will learn everything from basic dive skills, to underwater rescue procedures, to underwater data collection techniques and you will become familiar with local fish and invertebrate species, and participate in new and ongoing marine-related research projects.
+Over the semester, you will learn everything from basic dive skills, underwater rescue procedures, underwater data collection techniques, and you will become familiar with local fish, algae, and invertebrate species, and participate in new and ongoing marine-related research projects.
 Additionally, you will develop skills in basic skiff handling and small engine maintenance techniques, critical to underwater field work.

-This program offers you the opportunity to earn certifications as Open Water Divers, Dry Suit Divers, Advanced Open Water Divers, Research Divers, AAUS Scientific Divers, and DAN 1st Aid/ CPR and O2 Providers along with gaining experience in cold-water research and fieldwork*.
+This program offers you the opportunity to earn certifications as Open Water Divers, Dry Suit Divers, Advanced Open Water Divers, Research Divers, NITROX Divers, AAUS Scientific Divers, and DAN 1st Aid/ CPR and O2 Providers along with gaining experience in cold-water research and fieldwork*.

 Alaska Dive Semester offers students from around the country the opportunity for an academic hands-on learning experience studying biological sciences with easy access to cold-water marine habitats.